imtalal/priceofproduct/Readme.txt

-This a small application that calculated price ( $2.5 * area ) for different shapes.
+This is a small PHP application that calculates price ( $2.5 * area ) for different shapes.

 Regards
 imtalal